Jazz-jpg/Libearian-School-Project/README.md

 ## Problem Statement

 In todays modern Era there is a constant push towards technology and with technology we are getting a lot of new ways to take advantage of E-commerce.
 This application looks to take the traditional E-commerce spin and port it to a fictional phone-application that a local library system might use. to keep track of their users as well as the books that are being checked out.
+We completed this in the course of an 8 week semester. in addition to following the Oakland University Custom Theme we had chosen.

 ## Objectives